yli137/ompi_wrapper_for_lulesh/README.md

 **2/13/2025**

 added a usleep 1000 after popping a node from LRU, will work on most sizes.
 Extremely small sizes still have some issue (10-30), guess that trylock in isend and lock in compression thread has some conflict.

+ISENDSLEEP and COMPSLEEP is essential to get main thread moving.
+There is no exact number but 1000 for compression is a must for size larger than 80 in lulesh.

+Isend sleep varies for sizes to prevent race condition even though there is a mutex lock in place.

+The halt might have caused by the merge of registrations.